tier4/sensor_trigger/README.md

         After saving the edited file (as sudo), a reboot will be required.

         Some notes about thread scheduling:
-        - If you do not make the settings in (2), the node will run but the timeing thread will not be scheuled at any higher priority that other user threads and interruption may occur, resulting in high jitter in the trigger output.
+        - If you do not make the settings in (2), the node will run but the timing thread will not be scheduled at any higher priority that other user threads and interruption may occur, resulting in high jitter in the trigger output.
         - When running in a ROS2 docker, the settings in (2) are not required as the docker user is by default the root user.

 ## Usage